 No info yet on the Bartlett Station Farmers Market for 2021.
 Normally, they offer fresh fruits and veggies, baked goods, cooking demonstrations and more on Saturdays from May to October (Saturdays, 8 a.m. – noon, 2629 Bartlett Blvd) at Freeman Park.

 MEMPHIS-AREA FARMERS MARKETS OPEN ON THURSDAYS

 Collierville Farmers Market

-(open Thursday starting May 28, 9 a.m. – noon, Collierville United Methodist Church)
+(open Thursdays starting in May, 9 a.m. – noon, Collierville United Methodist Church)

 Pick up fresh, locally grown fruits, veggies, local honey, baked goods, seafood, and other foodstuffs in the rear parking lot of Collierville United Methodist Church on Thursday mornings May through September.

-COVID-19 updates: The market will reopen for 2020 on May 28 with reduced hours (9 a.m. to noon) and requires social distancing and other guidelines outlined on their website.
+COVID-19 updates: We’ll have to wait for 2021 info but for 2020, the market was open reduced hours (9 a.m. to noon) and requires social distancing and other guidelines outlined on their website.
 Families are encouraged to send one shopper, leave children at home, and wear masks.